Today I am bringing you 21 tips for vegans who are tired of being angry.

 It’s something that I believe each one of us needs to read and implement in our lives.

 To be a better activist and a happier vegan, we need to lead lives that are peaceful and passionate but not filled with rage and hate.
+We need to reflect on our choices every day and see how we can be more joyful.

 Not only to lead our lives but to help others do that as well.
 When you and I feel happier and more peaceful we are able to help others feel that way, too.